efstathiosntonas/ngx-form/README.md

 CAUTION: This is a work in progress, do not use in dev enviroment.

 Project is built using the MEA2N/MEAN2 stack.
-This project is a good angular2-seed.
+This project could be used as an angular2-seed.

 ## TODO
-1. ~~Create upload logic in Angular2~~ Done, the form is submitted by leveraging XHR, all images are saved at `uploadsForlder/user._id` path so every user has it's own folder seperated by id.
+1. ~~Create upload logic in Angular2~~ Done, the form is submitted by leveraging XHR, all images are saved at `uploadsFolder/user._id` path so every user has it's own folder seperated by id.
 2. ~~Reset user password via email using a token~~ Done, the app uses SendGrid, the free plan is good for starting up.
 3. ~~Redirect user to the `MyForms` page after submitting the form (see #6 below)~~ Done, the user now is redirected to a new page with a table of his forms
 4. ~~Add an upload progress bar.~~ Done, in local enviroments the speed is so high that you almost can't see the progress loading.